All That I Am (Joe album)

 All That I Am is the second album by American R&B singer Joe.
-It was by Jive Records on July 29, 1997, in the United States, marking his debut with the label.
+It was released by Jive Records on July 29, 1997, in the United States, marking his debut with the label.
 Widely considered his breakthrough album, All That I Am reached number thirteen on the US Billboard 200 and number four on the Top R&B/Hip-Hop Albums chart.
 It was eventually certified Platinum by the Recording Industry Association of America (RIAA).

+Promotion

 The album features "All the Things (Your Man Won't Do)", originally featured on the soundtrack of Don't Be a Menace to South Central While Drinking Your Juice in the Hood, which reached number two on the US R&B chart and number eleven on the Billboard Hot 100; it sold 700,000 copies domestically and was certified Gold by the RIAA.
 The album also features "Don't Wanna Be a Player", which originally appeared on the soundtrack to the 1997 film Booty Call and reached number five on the US R&B chart and number twenty-five on the Hot 100.
 It, too, earned a Gold certification for sales of 500,000 copies.
 Aside from these two songs, All That I Am features three singles: the lead single "The Love Scene", "Good Girls" and the title track.
 Although they received airplay on R&B radio stations, none registered on the Hot R&B Singles chart.
 Pop group Backstreet Boys covered the song "No One Else Comes Close" on their 1999 album Millennium.

+Critical reception

+AllMusic editor Leo Stanley called All That I Am "an entertaining collection of contemporary soul that alternates between smooth ballads and hip-hop-inflected dance-pop.
+At his best, Joe can make this music irresistible; at his worst, he merely makes it entertaining.
+There are a few slow spots on the record, but at its best, All That I Am is first-class urban soul."
+David Grad from Entertainment Weekly found that with All That I Am Joe "labors under the twin burdens of hackneyed lyrics and saccharine overproduction.
+Fortunately, his voice is seductive enough to cut through all the formulaic dross, ensuring that this guy named Joe will be a leading R&B love doctor for years to come."